About This Course

-Entry Requirements: Minimum 2.2 honours degree, except graduates holding a degree in Business Information systems or equivalent.
+Minimum 2.2 honours degree, except graduates holding a degree in Business Information systems or equivalent.
 Those without the minimum degree requirement but with significant practical or professional experience may be considered.
-(See detailed Entry Requirements)
+See Requirements for full details.

 This is a conversion course with an excellent employment record.
 It provides you with a coherent set of skills which are essential in building, managing and leveraging effective and efficient information systems (IS) for organisations.
 MSc ISBP graduates will acquire the skills necessary to manage and leverage IS for problem-solving, value-generation and cost savings.

 This is a 12-month intensive course with industrially mentored collaborative projects.
 Students are taught from beginner level, and prepared to take up business analyst/programmer and management positions in IT departments in small, medium or large organisations, whether public or private, in the financial services, manufacturing or any sector.

 MSc Information Systems for Business Performance (ISBP) consists of taught modules (Part 1) and a collaborative industry research project (Part 2), which add up to a total of 90 credits over 12 months.

 Part 1 takes place from September to May.

 - Data Analysis and Design